DPsim is a solver library for dynamic power system simulation.

 - It supports real-time execution with time-steps down to 50 uS.

-- It can load models in the IEC61970 Common Information Model (CIM) XML format.
+- It can load models in the IEC61970 Common Information Model (CIM) / Common Grid Model Exchange Standard (CGMES) XML format.

 - It can be interfaced to a variety of protocols and interfaces via VILLASnode.

-If you are using DPsim for your research, please cite the following paper in your publications:
+If you are using DPsim for your research, please cite one of the following papers in your publications: